 A well-known dynamic-priority algorithm is EDF (Earliest Deadline First).
 It is a preemptive policy in which tasks are prioritized in reverse order of the impending deadlines.
+The task with the highest priority is the one that is run.
 We assume that the deadlines of our tasks occur at the ends of their periods, although this is not required by EDF.